dbushell/dbushell-2k15/src/data/blog/2011/2011-10-13-web-apps-and-ios5.md

 In the past we've had to either:

 1. Use JavaScript to regularly reposition elements accordingly based on the documents scroll offset (to keep them in view).
 Very noticeably laggy and thus unacceptable.
 2. Use **`position:absolute`** (top & bottom) on all containing elements so that the document is never larger than the viewport, then re-implement scrolling on the main container with JavaScript and touch event listeners.
 This is *OK* — Google's Ryan Fioravanti [explains how](http://code.google.com/mobile/articles/webapp_fixed_ui.html) — but it does cause gotchas with form elements, and trying to re-implement the smooth, native scrolling of the iPhone seems silly.

 The lack of fixed positioning in Mobile Safari is a real headache for creating web apps.
 Matteo Spinelli — *the developer of [iScroll](http://cubiq.org/iscroll-4)* — knows this [all too well](http://cubiq.org/ios5-the-first-true-web-app-ready-platform).
 He envisions a future where most "native apps" are simply wrappers for responsive websites.
 A distinctly advantageous method:

-<blockquote><p>Web apps are much more than position:fixed or webGL.
-You can update them on the fly, build your own business model on them, ask for a subscription fee, have your users pay for additional features, or make them completely free.</p></blockquote>
+> Web apps are much more than position:fixed or webGL.
+You can update them on the fly, build your own business model on them, ask for a subscription fee, have your users pay for additional features, or make them completely free.

 And most importantly, the same app or website can be made accessible on all web devices, just like a good website should.
 There are many disadvantages of course, but those are for another article :)

 ## Maintaining legacy support

 Should we rejoice in the fact that iOS5 now supports **`position:fixed`**?